Bigg Boss 13 Is Disappointing & Irritating; Contestants Seem Desperate For Footage!

 Ameesha’s Entry Is Not At All Happening!

-We understand that that the introduction of Ameesha as maalkin was to spice up the show and to set the stage of fire with her hot and sexy dance moves, but it was a little too much!
+We understand that Ameesha's introduction as maalkin was to spice up the show and set the stage on fire with her hot and sexy dance moves, but it was a little too much!
 Ameesha's entry every 15 minutes was irritating.

 Games Are Irritating & Boring

-The games - ration task, where the contestants had to pass items by mouth; and ‘maalkin chahti hai' task, where the boys went shirtless and the girls were seen writing bad qualities about them on the boy's body - were boring!
+The games - ration task, where the contestants had to pass items by mouth; and ‘maalkin chahti hai' task, where the boys went shirtless and the girls were seen writing bad qualities about them on their bodies - were boring!

-Fans Comments
+Fan Comments

 Well, not just us, even the viewers agree with us!
 They too feel that the first episode was boring and not at all entertaining.
 Here are a few tweets: